banner

 Guilt and Forgiveness

-As an oncoming vehicle catches a deer in its headlights, the Holy Spirit shines his light upon our guilty souls.
+As an oncoming vehicle catches a deer in its headlights, the Holy Spirit shines his light of truth upon our guilty souls.
 Guilt can lead us to remorse for our sins and to seek forgiveness, but suppressed guilt can be harmful.
 King David had suppressed guilt.

 Sins’ Opportunity and the Cover-up